Who Would Speak for You If You Couldn't? Why a Lasting Power of Attorney Isn't Just for Later Life

 The Emotional and Practical Toll

-Without an LPA, those closest to you must apply to the Court of Protection to make decisions for you.
-This process is slow, costly, and emotionally draining.
-It can take months and is time that families often don’t have.
+Without an LPA, those closest to you must apply to the Court of Protection to make decisions on your behalf.

 And perhaps most painfully, it removes your voice from the conversation.
-Decisions about your health, your home, your finances could all be made without your input.
+Meaning decisions about your health, your home and your finances could all be made without your input.

 Quietly Powerful